Black-Stone-Org/Black-Stone-Org/README.md

 - 👀 I’m interested in Problem-Solving, Trying new or unknown things and helping society.
 - 🌱 I’m currently learning particle physics,  energy.
 - 💞️ I’m looking to collaborate on Education, Recycling waste, Poverty Control,
-- 📫 How to reach me ...Blackstone3x@gmail.com
+- 📫 How to reach me: Blackstone3x@gmail.com
 - 😄 Pronouns: Ashik/him
-- ⚡ Fun fact: calculatin
+- ⚡ Fun fact: calculatin...

 <!---
 Black-Stone-Org/Black-Stone-Org is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.